bobrarity/Docker-project-1/README.md

 - `README.md`: Project description and instructions.

 ## Setup and Running
+- Download the ZIP file of repo
+- Create a folder named shared_folder in main folder
 ### Training
 First, navigate to the 'training' directory.
 Build the Docker image for training: